TomasKopunec/comp0101-ief/Code/if-optimisation-models/src/lib/carbon-aware-advisor/README.md

 ## Outputs
 - ** Suggestions: **: List of the best location and time combination to minimize the carbon score along with that score.
-- ** Plotted-points: **: ONLY IF THE LISTING PARAMETER IS INITIALIZED IN THE IMPL.
+- ** Plotted-points: **: ONLY IF THE SAMPLING PARAMETER IS INITIALIZED IN THE IMPL.
 A sampling number of samples for trade-off visualization.
-A best combination from each timeframe is alwayes included .
-SO sampling must be >= number of time regions in the allowed-timeframes.
-The plotter model can then be used in a pipeline to plot this samples.
+A best combination from each timeframe is always included .
+So sampling must be >= number of time regions in the allowed-timeframes.
+The plotter model can then be used in the pipeline to plot this samples.

 ## Prerequisites
 - The Carbon Aware Web API must be running locally (default: `http://localhost:5073`).